-NOTE: A new version of this article is avialble here: The Ultimate Tax Guide for American Nomads & Expats (2020)
+NOTE: A version of this article updated for the latest tax year is available here: The Ultimate Tax Guide for American Nomads & Expats

 The US is the only country in the world (along with Eritrea) to tax citizens and green card holders no matter how long they live outside the United States.
 The US tax code is also one of the most complex in the world.

 That’s why I’ve decided to write a dedicated article looking at taxes for American digital nomads and expats.

 At the same time the US government is sending a check of up to $1,200 to most Americans, including Americans citizens abroad, to help stimulate the economy.

 In this article, you will learn the fundamentals of how to file your US taxes to avoid heavy fines or penalties, and how to legally reduce the amount of tax you pay to the US and abroad.

 Finally, I’d like to give some advice to those of you who value your time and sanity and opt to hire someone to help you with your US tax filings.
 Continue reading for some exclusive discounts.

 Coronavirus Tax Update

 Physical Presence Test

 Tax Home and other Exclusions